frostyplanet/python-socket-engine/README.md

 Testing
 ----------------

 Onced tested and optimised in 3k+ connection with 2k+ QPS production environment.
 More tests will be appreciated.

 See test/test_socketengine.py for functional test, and test/test_server.py for async / sync performance tests.

-  With sequenced 100k read & write, async model is almost as fast a sync model, and async model is capable of more throughput, and cpu friendly with large numbers of connectins.
+With sequenced 100k read & write, async model is as fast as sync model, and async model is capable of more throughput, and cpu friendly with large numbers of connectins.

+localhost performance testing in test/test_server.py:

+testing parameters:

+each client: 100k data send & recv x 50000 round;
+blocking-mode client: 4 client in 4 thread;
+unblock-mode client:  4 client multiplex in 1 thread;
+blocking-mode server & unblock-mode server both using 1 thread;

+result:

+blocking-mode client, unblock-mode server,  time: 18.5491240025 blocking-mode clinet, blocking-mode server, time: 19.9843790531

+unblock-mode client, unblocking-mode server, time: 25.2030720711 unblock-mode client, block-mode server, time:  26.1123259068

 Related projects depend on this framework
 ----------------